Isoptin SR Side Effects

 Note: This document contains side effect information about verapamil.
-Some of the dosage forms listed on this page may not apply to the brand name Isoptin SR.
+Some dosage forms listed on this page may not apply to the brand name Isoptin SR.

 Applies to verapamil: oral capsule extended release, oral tablet, oral tablet extended release.
 Other dosage forms:

 Along with its needed effects, verapamil (the active ingredient contained in Isoptin SR) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.